ibrahimbhatti01/cs301-data-structures/dataStructures.md

 ## Problem Statement #02

-### Print 1 till 5 in per line in decreasing 1 digit on each line
+### Print 1 till 5 per line in order of decreasing 1 digit from end on each line

 ```C++
 //solution